nabeelshan78/facenet-face-recognition/README.md

 ## 🧑‍💻 Developed By

-This robust application has been meticulously developed by me, a passionate and aspiring AI/ML Engineer and a third-year undergraduate in Software Engineering at MCS, NUST Islamabad.
-This project showcases my dedication to building high-impact solutions and my commitment to advancing my skills towards securing a fully-funded US Master's in AI/ML and a career at a top tech company.
+This robust application has been meticulously developed by me, a passionate and aspiring AI/ML Engineer and a third-year undergraduate in Software Engineering at NUST Islamabad.
+This project showcases my dedication to building high-impact solutions and my commitment to advancing my skills in AI/ML.
 I am excited to continue contributing to the field through practical applications and research.